 Many album covers are built around visual puns based on their titles.
 For example, the cover of Moving Pictures, an album by Canadian rock band Rush, features up to three different puns: a group of men carrying paintings from a museum, as in moving the pictures, a group of women crying at the sight of the paintings, being moved by said pictures, and a person filming the whole thing, making a moving picture.

-The cover image of Permanent Waves by Rush also has visual puns related to the title.
+The cover image of another Rush album, Permanent Waves, also has visual puns related to the title.
 There is a wave of water, the man is waving his hand, and the fabric of the woman's clothing is waving in the wind; all of these "waves" are permanent because it's a photograph.
 Also, "permanent wave" is the name for the woman's hairstyle.

 Tom Lehrer's comedy song "Bright College Days" includes the line "To thee we sing with our glasses raised on high".
 When performing the song live Lehrer would illustrate the line by removing and holding up his spectacles, a joke unfortunately robbed of impact on recordings.